Ficino

 Dig deeper with Sebastian →

-Ficino's basic notion of spirit is that of the early physicians who conceived of it as a subtle substance in the blood.
-He writes, quoting Ficino directly: Spirit by the physicians is defined as a certain vapor of the blood, pure, subtle, hot and lucid.
+Ficino’s basic notion of spirit is that of the early physicians who conceived of it as a subtle substance in the blood… Spirit is like a subtle, invisible vapor, therefore not unlike the spirit bubbling out of a glass of champagne.

 Moore, Thomas, The Planets Within: The Astrological Psychology of Marsilio Ficino, 1982supporting